-Chairman Brian O'Neil:

-But how can he build on it we don't know who owns it?

-$Wow, so\ Horry\ County so\ no\ one\ actually\ has\ any-there\ no\ documentation\ on\ really\ who\ owns\ this\ from\ back$

-then, at this pointI mean, you haven't found anything on (directed towards Mr. Steele).

-Jamie Steele: (shaking his head) Nowe've done research upon research on itDOTs not going to maintain it, so

-Julie Hardwick (PC member):

-Could you explain to me the different between an all-weather surface and an asphalt drive?

-Jamie Steele:

-There's just ait's going to be the material that we useit's still suitable for fire access.

-Julie Hardwick:

-So, what typewhat type of materials for all access?

-Jamie Steele:

-We're talking coquina versus regular asphalt and GABCI think that the uh - (inaudible)

-Jessica Hucks:

-It has to be dust free also

-Julie Hardwick:

-Has to be what?

-Jessica Hucks:

-Dust free

-Dust free

-Brent Gerald (staff member):

-So, not coquina

-Jamie Steele:

-Oh, you're not allowed to use coquina?
-OK(inaudible)

-Chairman Brian O'Neil:

-So, we're talking base material, pavement on top of thatthe normal (inaudible) be able to hold fire trucks and

-the trash (inaudible)

-Jamie Steele:

-That's correct

-Jessica Wise (PC member):

-(inaudible) not going be pavement on top of the (inaudible)

-Jamie Steele:
+Chairman Brian O'Neil: But how can he build on it we don't know who owns it?
+Wow, so Horry County...so no one actually has any - there no documentation on really who owns this from back then, at this point...I mean, you haven't found anything on (directed towards Mr. Steele).
+Jamie Steele: (shaking his head) No...we've done research upon research on it...DOTs not going to maintain it, so...
+Julie Hardwick (PC member): Could you explain to me the different between an all-weather surface and an asphalt drive?
+Jamie Steele: There's just a...it's going to be the material that we use...it's still suitable for fire access.
+Julie Hardwick: So, what type...what type of materials for all access?
+Jamie Steele: We're talking coquina versus regular asphalt and GABC...I think that the uh - (inaudible) Jessica Hucks: It has to be dust free also Julie Hardwick: Has to be what?
+Jessica Hucks: Dust free Brent Gerald (staff member): So, not coquina Jamie Steele: Oh, you're not allowed to use coquina?
+OK...(inaudible) Chairman Brian O'Neil: So, we're talking base material, pavement on top of that...the normal (inaudible) be able to hold fire trucks and the trash (inaudible) Jamie Steele: That's correct

-No, it's going to be...like he said - dust free
+Jessica Wise (PC member): (inaudible) not going be pavement on top of the (inaudible) Jamie Steele: No, it's going to be...like he said - dust free